mirzakopic/api-syncagent/docs/README.md

 a kcp workspace, where the certificate originated from).
 So the source of truth can also be, for auxiliary resources, on the service cluster.

-### Servlet Naming
+### Sync Agent Naming

-Each Servlet must have a name, like "nora" or "oskar".
-The FQ name for a Servlet is `<servletname>.<apigroup>`, so if the user in KDP had created a new `APIExport` named `databases.examplecorp`, the name of the Servlet that serves this Service (sic) could be `nora.databases.examplecorp`.
+Each Sync Agent must have a name, like "nora" or "oskar".
+The FQ name for a Sync Agent is `<agentname>.<apigroup>`, so if the user in kcp had created a new `APIExport` named `databases.examplecorp`, the name of the Sync Agent that serves this Service (sic) could be `nora.databases.examplecorp`.

 ### Uniqueness

-A single `APIExport` in kcp must only be processed by exactly 1 Servlet.
-There is currently no mechanism planned to subdivide an `APIExport` into shards, where multiple service clusters (and therefore multiple Servlets) could process each shard.
+A single `APIExport` in kcp must only be processed by exactly 1 Sync Agent.
+There is currently no mechanism planned to subdivide an `APIExport` into shards, where multiple service clusters (and therefore multiple Sync Agents) could process each shard.

-Later the Servlet might be extended with Label Selectors, alternatively they might also "claim" any object by annotating it in the kcp workspace.
+Later the Sync Agent might be extended with Label Selectors, alternatively they might also "claim" any object by annotating it in the kcp workspace.
 These things are not yet worked out, so for now we have this 1:1 restriction.

-Servlets make use of leader election, so it's perfectly fine to have multiple Servlet replicas, as long as only one them is leader and actually doing work.
+Sync Agents make use of leader election, so it's perfectly fine to have multiple Sync Agent replicas, as long as only one them is leader and actually doing work.

 ### kcp-awareness